Bewica/challenge/README.md

 > Note: It is Ok to complete only some objectives

-## Objective I - Python or Node.js
+## Objective I - Go, Node.js or Python

-Create a Python 3 or a Node.js module with one function called `password_check` or `passwordCheck`.
+Create a Go, Node.js or Python 3 module with one function called `password_check` or `passwordCheck`.

 Make the above function take a string parameter representing a password and return a boolean depending on the password being acceptable or not.